NimbeLink/skywire-ppp-scripts/README.md

 ===
 This repo contains example PPP files for various Skywire modems on Linux.
 These files provide direction on setting up a PPP connection, but they may need to be adapted to the specific embedded design developed by the customer.
 Each end customer embedded design is different.

-We recommend reviewing out the PPPD manual page for more information and options:
+We recommend reviewing the PPPD manual page for more information and options:

 	man pppd